Becoming a Junior League of Atlanta Partner

 Applying for Partnership

-To request to become a Community Partner or Placement of The Junior League of Atlanta, please check back on May 7th during the application period.
-Agencies serving as a JLA Placement must re-apply annually, while Partners must only apply once and then submit an annual update.
-We look forward to working with you over the next year.
+We are currently accepting requests to become a Community Partner or Placement of The Junior League of Atlanta.
+The application period ends June 17th.
+Agencies currently serving as a JLA Placement must re-apply annually, while Partners must only apply once and then submit an annual update.
+We look forward to working with you over the next year!